Pearls Before Swine by Stephan Pastis for February 01, 2015

 34. Aslan avatar

-Aslan Balaur about 9 years ago
+Aslan Balaur almost 10 years ago

 I’m with goat.
 Cheering because one group of millionaires beat another playing a kids game to make billionaires richer.